Financials Mega Cap Finance Reference Data Updated 2026-04-29

 In-the-money C options are typically auto-exercised at expiration.
 Out-of-the-money options expire worthless.
 Consider closing positions before expiration to avoid assignment risk.

-Analyze C Options
+Explore C Options Data

 Access institutional-grade analytics including gamma exposure, implied volatility, and real-time options flow.